Crypto Wash-Sale Rule

 Crypto Clarity AI ($19 lifetime, no subscription) connects your wallets, runs the same FIFO logic across every chain you've used, and gives you a year-end Form 8949 export plus concentration-risk and scam-exposure analysis.

-Get the $19 audit →
+Get the $19 audit →What is a wash sale?

 A wash sale is when you sell something at a loss and buy a "substantially identical" position within 30 days before or after.
-For stocks, the IRS disallows the loss — you can't claim it on your return.
+For stocks, the IRS disallows the loss, you can't claim it on your return.
 The disallowed loss adjusts the cost basis of the replacement position instead.

 Why crypto is different (for now)